Snail darter: Current management

 The snail darter was a federally protected species under the Endangered Species Act of 1973 between 1975 and 2022 as a result of habitat destruction from the completion of the Tellico Dam.
 Another factor in the decline of snail darters is siltation, which degrades spawning habitat and food availability.
 Other influences include agricultural development, environmental contamination and pollution, and channel modification, which affect water clarity, reproduction success, and migration patterns.
 A recovery plan was made and completed on May 5, 1983.
 The recovery efforts focused on finding and transplanting individuals to suitable habitat areas in the Tennessee River, continuing research to locate already-existing populations, and maintaining current populations of snail darters.
 Programs are in progress to educate the public and to work with state officials and local citizens to broaden protection efforts.
 However, more recent research on snail darters is still needed to better manage and protect the species and its habitat.
 The U.S. Fish and Wildlife Service, TVA, Tennessee Wildlife Resource Agency, and other law enforcement agencies are utilizing legislation and regulations to protect the snail darter during the recovery effort.
 It is recommended that at least five separate viable populations should be maintained, the species should be kept on the Federal List of Endangered and Threatened Wildlife, and federal permits to collect the species should be required.

-On October 5, 2022, the US Fish and Wildlife ruled that the species is no longer threatened.
+On October 5, 2022, the US Fish and Wildlife Service ruled that the species is no longer threatened.
 It was removed from the Federal List of Threatened and Endangered Wildlife on November 4, 2022.
-In 2025, Ghezelayagh et al determined that the snail darter was likely not a distinct species after all, and would have not likely qualified for ESA protections had its taxonomic identity been known earlier.
+In 2025, Ghezelayagh et al. determined that the snail darter was likely not a distinct species after all, and that it is unknown if it would have been afforded ESA protections as a population or distinct population segment.
 They noted that the resolution of this taxonomic issue via molecular phylogenetics provides a reference-based framework for species delimitation and conservation.
 On the study's significance, author Thomas J. Near noted "While we're losing the snail darter as a biological conservation icon, our findings demonstrate the capability of genomics, in addition to studying an organism's observable features, to accurately delimit species".
 Near also noted that "[the study] strengthens the Endangered Species Act, because it shows how science can be revised with additional information and newer perspectives," and "The methods we use in this study are leading to the discovery of scores of new species, many of which are more endangered."
 Despite the study's conclusions, the protections afforded by the ESA still allowed the eastern population of stargazing darter to see significant recovery throughout its range.